ramiel/curriculum/src/10-pastworks.md

     I've worked as system administrator at *Dipartimento di Agraria, University of Pisa*

-My work nowdays consists into *direct the development team* *review* and *organize* their code and codebase.
+My work nowdays consists into *direct the development team*, *review* and *organize* their code and codebase.
 Like counseling I review third-part code for an IT company when code is wrote for wordpress or, generically, in PHP or for complex *javascript* application.